An art fair devoted to contemporary drawing

 For the past few decades, drawing has been establishing itself as an art form in its own right.
 It no longer suffers from its long-held status of being a lesser form consigned to the margins, and is now being recognised on its own merit.
 This coming-of-age as a medium has, paradoxically, allowed it to broaden its reach, to expand beyond the page – sometimes escaping it completely, sometimes delightfully returning to it –, to borrow or even assimilate tools and processes from other fields as a means of (re)exploring the notions of drawing, movement, marks, expression, projection, writing, etc. and, lastly, to question its very definition.

 Ever since it was first created, Art on Paper has sought to reflect the variety and diversity of contemporary approaches to drawing.
 Their inventiveness, their relevance.
 It is the reason why the exhibition uses a series of solo shows to introduce different audiences, from art lovers to professionals, to this plurality.
-It is the guiding principle behind the event, a unique concept that has returned with conviction year after year : one stand, one gallery, one artist.
-Over the course of five days, 50 Belgian and international galleries will take over the BOZAR exhibition space in the heart of Brussels to put on 50 solo shows by established and emerging artists, showcasing the very best of contemporary drawing.
-Bolstered by the success of the previous three events, Art on Paper will once again be run in collaboration with BOZAR at its prestigious Rue Ravenstein venue.
+It is the guiding principle behind the event, a unique concept that has returned with conviction year after year: one stand, one gallery, one artist.
+Over the course of four days, 50 Belgian and international galleries will take over the BOZAR exhibition space in the heart of Brussels to put on 50 solo shows by established and emerging artists, showcasing the very best of contemporary drawing.
+Bolstered by the success of the previous events, Art on Paper will once again be run in collaboration with BOZAR at its prestigious Rue Ravenstein venue.
 There will also be a range of fringe events to acknowledge the most contemporary creations and the most experimental practices in the field of drawing.

 More than ever, Art on Paper aims to reflect drawing's status without fear of deflecting it.